Do Blackmailers Follow Through? (And What to Expect)

 My response:

 Before I get into explaining this, let me introduce myself.
 My name is Dennis Faas and I run this site, and I've been online for 21 years helping people with technology-related issues.
 Friends call me by my first name - but clients call me the Sextortion Savior - and for good reason: I have all the answers.
-And, as someone that has specialized in cyber crimes since 2014, the question "Do blackmailers follow through?" comes up quite frequently.
+And, as someone that has specialized in cyber crimes since 2014, the question "Do blackmailers follow through?" is asked on a daily basis.

 The short-but-sweet answer is: yes, blackmailers do follow through, but some don't and it largely depends on your circumstances.